LxtteDev/search-this/README.md

 # search-this

 Google search API that I made because I didnt want to pay for [SerpAPI](https://serpapi.com/).
 It dosnt require any keys or authorization.
-Just search and get a JSON response that includes the search info, featured snippets, realated questons, information found on the knowledge panel, and information in the info card.
+Just search and get a JSON response that includes the search info, featured snippets, realated questons, information found on the knowledge panel, information in the info card, and info in the featured video.

 ## Install
 ```